-I don’t know about you, but I am always looking up how long to boil eggs in order to decorate for the Easter Bunny!
-Well, I then remembered this post that I wrote in April 2011 and what a great resource it was!
+I don't know about you, but I am always looking up tips for how long to boil eggs in order to decorate for the Easter Bunny!
+Well, I then remembered this post and what a great resource it was!
 I hope you will be able to use it for your colorful creations!

 Yes, it is that time of year when the fridge is full of egg cartons and colored tablets will fizz when plopped in vinegar.
 The kids are giddy with anticipation of creating rainbow colored eggs.

 Hubs and I just had a discussion on the length it takes to make hard-boiled eggs.
 I said that it would take longer because there were more eggs in the pot.
 He said it wouldn't matter.
 So, to set things straight I did what every person does these days to settle our discussion, I typed the question into Google:

 “How long does it take to boil a dozen eggs?”

 And this is the awesome site that popped up: What's Cooking America.

 Use the following cooking times as a guide for the desired firmness for the yolk of each egg size (the whites will be firm).
 The timing begins once the pot of eggs is removed from the heat source.